Chill-Astro/PyCalc-CE/README.md

 Replace <path> with the actual directory.

-Note : You may need to run as Superuser using sudo.
+Note : You may need to run as Superuser using sudo!
+On MacOS, you may need to modify some permissions under Privacy and Security!
 ---

 ## Preview [ FEDORA 42 VM ] :